 \subsubsection{Performance of the winning strategies}

-We highlight the two winning strategies for the mixed-precision Nekbone with the multigrid preconditioner (see also~\Cref{tab:evaluation}): \begin{itemize} \item fp64+fp32+fp64sqrt (fp32 GS, allreduce): initialization in fp64, the PCG loop in fp32, sqrt in the preconditioner in fp64, communication in fp32 with the Gather-Scatter operations in the allreduce mode. \item fp64+fp32+fp64sqrt (fp64 GS, pairwise): the same as above, but the communication in fp64 and GSOs in the pairwise mode. \end{itemize} It is worth noting that such a simple operation as the square root is required to be computed in fp64 for convergence of the mixed-precision versions.
+We highlight the two winning strategies for the mixed-precision Nekbone with the multigrid preconditioner (see also~\Cref{tab:evaluation}):

+\begin{itemize} \item fp64+fp32+fp64sqrt (fp32 GS, allreduce): initialization in fp64, the PCG loop in fp32, sqrt in the preconditioner in fp64, communication in fp32 with the GSO under the allreduce mode. \item fp64+fp32+fp64sqrt (fp64 GS, pairwise): the same as above, but the communication in fp64 and GSO under the pairwise mode. \end{itemize} It is worth noting that such a simple operation as the square root is required to be computed in fp64 for convergence of the mixed-precision versions.

 \Cref{tab:nekbone-winner-time-kbk,tab:nekbone-winner-time-mn5} show timings of the double precision and two mixed-precision versions on Kebnekaise and MareNostrum 5, respectively.
-The mixed-precision strategy with the pairwise Gather-Scatter operations outperforms both the double precision and mixed-precision version with allreduce (yielding 33.6\,\% and 38.2\,\%) reaching nearly 37.6\,\% and 2.4x gain on the entire node on Kebnekaise and MareNostrum 5, respectively; we switch to the order (x or times) of improvements compared to the difference between the double and mixed-precision when the mixed-precision timings are half of the original.
-It is worth noting that the mixed-precision CG loop with the pairwise communication mode outperforms the double precision CG loop by 2.25x and by roughly 5x on Kebnekaise and MareNostrum 5.
-Such a tremendous gain is only noticeable on the entire node, while on a half of a node the gain is under 2.4x.
+The communication strategy has a strong impact on both energy and time-to-solution: generally, pairwise communications behave much better than allreduce mode.
+Due to that, we clearly distinguish the two communication modes in our double precision runs of Nekbone instead of using the default option, which is determined automatically during the installation.
+The mixed-precision strategy with the pairwise Gather-Scatter operations outperforms the corresponding double precision version (Double-2) by 1.29x and 1.36x on Kebnekaise and MareNostrum 5, respectively.
+Similarly. the mixed-precision version under the allreduce mode in GS shows the 1.50x and 1.62x gain compared to the double precision version (Double-1) on Kebnekaise and MareNostrum 5, accordingly.

-The energy consumption measurements on MareNostrum5, see~\Cref{tab:nekbone-winner-energy-mn5}, show much large gain compared to the time-to-solution results.
-The mixed-precision winning strategies correspond to 2.42x and 4.67x savings on the entire node for the allreduce- and pairwise-based strategies, respectively.
-While the gain around 2x is somewhat expected when considering performance, obtaining 4.67x improvements in energy-to-solution requires more investigation and discussion with the EAR development team at BSC.
+The energy consumption measurements on MareNostrum5, see~\Cref{tab:nekbone-winner-energy-mn5}, show larger gains compared to the time-to-solution results.
+With the allreduce communication strategy on 80 MPI ranks, we achieve a 2.43x energy saving.
+With the pairwise communication strategy, gains are more modest, with a 1.46x improvement.